Healthdirect Free Australian health advice you can count on.

 • Once you feel it, count how many times you feel a beat in 30 seconds.
 Then double it.

-If you can't find your pulse at your wrist, put 2 fingers on the side of your neck, next to your windpipe.
+• If you can't find your pulse at your wrist — put 2 fingers on either side of your neck next to your windpipe.

-• Age — as you get older the rate and regularity of your pulse can change.
-This can be a sign of a heart problem.
+As you get older, the rate and regularity of your pulse can change.
+This may be a sign of a heart problem.
+Females generally have a higher resting heart rate than males.

 If my resting heart rate is normal, is my blood pressure normal?

 Your resting heart rate is not an indication of your blood pressure.
-The only way to check blood pressure is to measure it directly.
+The only way to check blood pressure is to measure it with a monitor at home or by a healthcare professional.

-A fast-resting heart rate (higher than 100 beats per minute) can be a sign of problems.
-See your doctor for advice.
+A slow heart rate may be a sign of health problems.
+You should see your doctor for advice if:

 • you feel short of breath